SpongePowered/SpongeDocs/source/plugin/entities/modifying.rst

 ~~~~~~~~~~~

 Before we can jump behind the wheel with our ``Entity``, we should check what type of ``Entity`` it is, as we may
-receive an ``Entity`` we didn't create and thus, do not know it's type.
+receive an ``Entity`` we didn't create and thus, do not know its type.
 Doing this is a simple equality check.
 Here is
 an example of checking if our ``Entity`` is a creeper:

 .. code-block:: java